 After a week of early mornings and late nights, our natural reaction is to crave more sleep on the weekends.
 While extra shut eye on Saturday and Sunday mornings feel good (and a happy habit we’ve held onto since our teenager years), it throws off the upcoming week.
 Sleeping in late disrupts the balance between our sleep drive and circadian clock, which can result in disrupted sleep, causing crankiness, grogginess and worse, possible depression.
 Yikes.

-Busy weekends can leave us feeling unprepared for our week ahead.
+And if your social calendar is full on the weekends, there’s no way to be prepared for the week ahead.
 Going to bed early on Sunday makes sense right?
 Unfortunately, this probably won’t work.
 Staying up late and sleeping in through the weekend, combined with thoughts of a stressful upcoming week can cause “sleep onset insomnia.”
 With your sleep drive and circadian clock thrown off, your body is simply not ready to sleep.
-Read More: PBS

 Naps, siestas, quick snoozes – oh my!

 What’s the alternative?
 Walking around like sleepless zombies?
 Of course not.
-The solution (that we wish was the solution to every problem) is to take a nap!
+The solution (that we wish was the solution to every problem) is to supercharge with a power nap!

 During the work week, napping can seem like an unobtainable gift from the sleep fairy.
 But if you can sneak one in, it’s a great way replenish energy.
 On the weekends try to eliminate the concept of sleeping in late, wake up at your normal time and replace that snooze time with an afternoon nap.
 As with all things sleep, balance is essential.
 Without causing a disruption in your natural pattern, there are 3 optimal nap times; 20 min, 60 min and 90 min naps.